Gaps in the current system that prevent digital economy to be adequately taxed

 Features of businesses in the digital landscape are vastly different from those of typical brick and mortar businesses.
 These features include mobility, reliance on data, use of multi-sided business models, and volatility.
 However, tax policies still function on traditional concepts of territory and residence.
 They were designed to tax physical businesses and are not adept to handle ones that are conducted online.
-By playing on these gaps, practitioners in the digital economy are able to ‘legally’ avoid, or at least substantially reduce their tax burden.
+By playing on these gaps, practitioners in the digital economy are able to ‘legally’ avoid or at least substantially reduce their tax burden.
+For instance, social media websites earning huge revenue from advertisements pay no tax in the source country as they do not establish a physical presence in such countries.
 Therefore, devising a mechanism to appropriately tax the digital economy has become a popular agenda in international policy debates.

 Against this backdrop, Vidhi’s report ‘Taxation of Digital Economy in India – The Way Forward’ first identifies the gaps in the taxation system that prevent the digital economy from being adequately taxed.
 The report subsequently discusses the work of international organisations such as the Organisation for Economic and Cultural Development, the United Nations and the European Union on the subject.
 Further, it also highlights various unilateral measures introduced by countries such as Italy, United Kingdom, Australia, Israel, Hungary, Spain and Colombia, while critically analysing in detail the unilateral measures taken by India.